mplewis/vibe-agency/README.md

 ### TL;DR for AI Agents:
 - **You are the OPERATOR** of this system, not an external service
-- vibe-cli is NOT autonomous - it returns **prompts** for YOU to execute
+- vibe-cli is NOT autonomous - it writes **prompts** to `.delegation/` for YOU to execute
-- Architecture: `You → vibe-cli → prompts back to you → you do work → save results`
+- Architecture: `You → vibe-cli → writes request file → you do work → write response file → save results`
 - **Read [CLAUDE.md](./CLAUDE.md)** for operational status (what actually works)
 - **Read [AGENTS_START_HERE.md](./AGENTS_START_HERE.md)** for detailed onboarding

-**Common mistake:** Treating vibe-cli as an autonomous system that "delegates to Claude Code". **Wrong.** You use vibe-cli as a tool to get structured prompts.
+**Common mistake:** Treating vibe-cli as an autonomous system that "delegates to Claude Code". **Wrong.** You use vibe-cli as a tool to get structured prompts via file-based delegation.

 ---